-To simplify the process of creating jobs, the system provides wizards that guide you through the process.
-Two types of wizards are available: Button Patch Clients for clients and Button Patch Servers for servers.
-By using a wizard, you get a sequence of questions and choices that you must select according to the requested job.
+To simplify the process of creating automations, the system provides wizards that guide you through the process.
+Three types of wizards are available: Patch Clients for clients, Patch Servers for servers and Synch AD for synching the Active Directory, if used .
+By using a wizard, user get a sequence of questions and choices that you must select according to the requested automation.
+To start a wizard, click on one of the buttons in the menu:

 Patch Server

-The Patch Server wizard enables the setup of jobs specifically for servers.
-Initially, you need to specify the devices that should be targeted by the job.
+The Patch Server wizard enables the setup of automations specifically for servers.
+Initially, you need to specify the devices that should be targeted by the automation.

 The next step in the Patch Server wizard is to choose whether to install only older updates or all updates.
 This is important because older updates may be more stable than newer ones.
 For instance, selecting to install updates older than a week could help avoid unstable or faulty updates.
 This is because any updates that may have caused issues in the last seven days are likely to have been identified and flagged by then, or tested on a test device.